 - In the anime adaption of Disgaea, Big Sis Prinny is left out, which is important as she's Laharl's mother and her death is the reason he's so bitter towards Love.

 - A few Pokémon characters never appeared in the anime.
 With Pikachu's actions in the Porygon episode causing a seizure incident, its evolutions will never appear in anything bigger than a cameo in any anime episode.
-Quite a number of human characters do not appear as well, including Gym Leader Janine, some of Generation IV Frontier Brains, and several Elite Four members.
+Quite a number of human characters do not appear as well, including Gym Leader Janine, some of Generation IV Frontier Brains, Blue's sister Daisy, and several Elite Four members.

 - Team Plasma was also thought to be this for a while, after their first appearance was cancelled after the Tohoku Earthquake.
 But the depiction of the team from Pokémon Black 2 and White 2 ended up appearing as Arc Villains after the Unova League tournament.